Crude oil has Increased 80% Since February! – So What Action Did You Take?

 So, with so much opportunity at stake, I am compelled to ask what action did you take over the last 90 days?

 The interesting thing for me is that large energy consumers rarely have the tools or strategies in place, or even available to them to take advantage of this volatility.
-I say interesting, but considering how this is far from the first cycle like this – it is really surprising.
+I say interesting, but considering how this is far from the first cycle like this – it is astonishing.

 Not being able to manage energy volatility seems to be accepted.
 Large consumers manage it by arbitrarily fixing contract volumes in whole or in part.
-If their product price is heavily linked to the commodity, they will float on the index.
-Both without the proper measurement and controls mechanisms are inherently risky.
+If their product price links heavily to the commodity, they will float on the index.
+Both without the proper measurement and control mechanisms are inherently risky.

 If your position has volumes yet to be fixed and exposed to the market, the marked to market position is easy to figure out.
 Forecast volume x Market Price.
 The problem here is that if you are trying to follow a strategy, you are always behind the curve in terms of price – you become a reactive price taker.

-The key failure of these strategies is they lack an additional metric – Value at Risk.
-For over 15 years’ energy consumers have been using this metric to great effect.
-By setting a risk limit (the $ amount you are able to risk by not fixing everything) and measuring the daily change in risk value, you have a mechanism which acts as a trigger.
+The critical failure of these strategies is they lack an additional metric – Value at Risk.
+For over 15 years’ energy, consumers have been using this metric to significant effect.
+By setting a risk limit (the $ amount you can risk by not fixing everything) and measuring the daily change in risk value, you have a mechanism that acts as a trigger.

-These very flexible strategies that have operated in Europe for almost 20 years, successfully helping commercial energy consumers to avoid utility price increases linked to crude oil movements and instead actively manage their buying decisions within a controlled dynamic risk management strategy.
+These very flexible strategies have operated in Europe for almost 20 years.
+They have successfully helped commercial energy consumers to avoid utility price increases linked to crude oil movements and instead actively manage their buying decisions within a controlled dynamic risk management strategy.

-Right now, with natural gas, even after a 25% increase, still far from the $13 dth levels of a few years ago, large energy consumers have yet to feel the pain, but that will change – in fact, the oversupply is forecast to be back in balance by the end of this year – just in time for winter!
+Right now, with natural gas, even after a 25% increase, still far from the $13 dth levels of a few years ago, large energy consumers have yet to feel the pain.
+That will change the oversupply forecast to be back in balance by the end of this year – just in time for winter!
 The question is, are you willing to keep doing what you’ve always done, or build a strong foundation for competitive growth?